 Strong systems are flexible systems through improved workforce capacity, technology to exchange information among service providers, standard data requirement on intrinsic capacity and functional ability; and digital technologies to support self-management.

 The WHO Integrated Care of Older People (ICOPE) is an example of person-centred approach that supports healthy ageing by addressing priority conditions associated with declines across domains of intrinsic capacity.

-Abstracts can be submitted to the theme of Primary care under one of the following sub-themes:
+Abstracts on Primary health care can be submitted under the following subthemes:

 Improving capacities: cognition, mobility, vision, hearing, mental health and oral health

 Caregiver issues and good practices: isolation, financial burden and stress